FREQUENT COHORTS

 SitW newcomer Michael Alvarez (he/him) will direct Love’s Labour’s Lost, and returning for a third summer is Roberto Di Donato (he/they/el/elle), to direct Richard II.
 As has been SitW’s way since inception, in addition to directing, Alvarez and Di Donato are also helming the adaptations of their productions.

-Tickets for Richard II and Love’s Labour’s Lost will be available for advance online purchase starting June 1st, with same day purchase available at the box office day of performances.
+Tickets for Richard II and Love’s Labour’s Lost are now available for advance online purchase, with same day purchase also available at the box office day of performances.
 SitW uses a sliding scale ticket model with multiple price points, including a zero cost option.
 Performances take place outdoors on the Taconic Lawn at The Equinox Golf Resort & Spa (3567 Main St, Manchester, VT 05254), and are rain or shine.
 In the event of severe weather conditions, SitW will provide time sensitive updates.